HaniSource/components/components/datatable-category/data-viewer/doc.md

     }
 }
 ```
-as you saw we cast  the status to the status `App\Enums\Class` to make reusable and clean to work with how ever this is how the `status` class look like
+as you saw we cast  the status to the status `App\Enums\Status` Enums to make reusable and clean to work with how ever this is how the `status` class look like

 ```php
 <?php